-A well-functioning land administration system, or cadastre, is the foundation of national stability and social welfare.
+A well-functioning land administration system, or cadastre, is the foundation of national stability and social welfare, writes Wim van Wegen in this article.
 A government can make a thousand promises or grandly announce a comprehensive vision to boost the country’s economy, but without an efficient and effective cadastral system the authorities will never be able to deliver.
 When considering the economic status of a country, it is wise to zoom in on the progress of its land administration policy.
 The relationship between land administration and prosperity/growth is evident.

 In 2000 the renowned Peruvian economist Hernando de Soto, globally recognised for his work on the informal economy and an evangelist of property rights, published a book titled The Mystery of the Capital.
 In his book, he outlines the struggle of poor people in developing countries to obtain legal titles to property.
 De Soto, who Time magazine named as one of the 100 most influential people in the world, considers land titling as a fundamental factor in shaping household capital for people living in poverty.
 Former UN Secretary-General Kofi Annan praised him for his new insights into how we capture economic growth and development.

 As Klaus Deininger, Harris Selod and Anthony Burns describe in their excellent publication titled The Land Governance Assessment Framework, there are plenty of reasons that justify land administration and policy responses to strengthen tenure security and to create the preconditions for investments and economic development.
 Ongoing migration from rural areas to cities is resulting in overpopulated slums with little perspective for the dwellers, for example.
 Meanwhile, unclear land rights are causing escalating disputes on land ownership.
 How can this cycle of poverty and conflicts be broken?
 There is no one-size-fits-all solution, but establishing a well-functioning land administration system is a proven concept.